Bohdan100/enterprise-graphql/README.md

 *   **MySQL Database Persistence:** Store and retrieve data reliably using a MySQL database.
 *   **Flyway Database Migrations:** Manage database schema changes efficiently with Flyway.
 *   **Simplified Build Process with Gradle:** Streamline the build and deployment process using Gradle.
-*   **Code Simplification with Lombok:** Reduce boilerplate code and improve readability with Lombok.

 ## Requirements
 The application is built using the following technologies: